mazhewitt/candle/candle-coreml/examples/README.md

 # CoreML Examples for Candle

-This directory contains comprehensive examples demonstrating how to use CoreML with Candle for efficient machine learning inference on macOS and iOS devices.
+This directory contains examples demonstrating how to use CoreML with Candle for efficient machine learning inference on macOS and iOS devices.

 ## 📁 Directory Structure